SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Whatever the cause, lack of progress and risk of deterioration are issues for all clinicians and clients.
 The key to addressing these problems is tracking progress from visit to visit so that those not improving, or getting worse, can be identified and offered alternatives.
 It’s that simple.

-Right now, practitioners can access two simple, easy-to-use scales for free at: www.whatispcoms.com.
+Right now, practitioners can access two simple, easy-to-use scales for free at www.scottdmiller.com.
 Both have been tested in multiple, randomized, clinical trials and deemed evidence-based by the Federal Substance Abuse and Mental Health Services Administration (SAMHSA).

 Learning to use the tools isn’t difficult.
-It costs nothing to join the International Center for Clinical Excellence and begin interacting with professionals around the world who are using the measures to improve the quality and outcome of behavioral health services.
-More detailed instruction is available at the upcoming webinar:
+It costs nothing to subscribe to the International Center for Clinical Excellence and begin interacting with professionals around the world who are using the measures to improve the quality and outcome of behavioral health services.

 Filed Under: Behavioral Health, Conferences and Training, Feedback Informed Treatment - FIT, Top Performance